Want to know more about me? Awwww, aren't you lovely!

 And so with my evidence in hand, I started on a quest.
 What if being honest and saying that stuff out loud helped people to be happy?
 Less alone with it all?
 More understood?

 That was 2011.
 Fast-forward several years and several business iterations and finally, I'm back on the path God set me on all those years ago.

 Honesty, knowing yourself and a place to scream when it all gets too much (because this self-awareness and being honest with yourself stuff can be a right old pain in the arse sometimes!)
 All wrapped up with a shiny (orange!) bow of fun on the top.

 I'm here to talk openly about mental health, the "dark side" of entrepreneurism, and offer tools, support and resources to help bring more joy to the journey.

 How?
 By bringing together like-minded Jesus geeks to create a community focussed on love, laughter & real life conversation.

 I don’t believe in checklists or the need to make a bunch of changes as the secret to real, long-lasting day to day happiness and success.

-What I do believe in is the power of you being you, embracing your inner weirdo, letting her out to play, so you can apply carefully chosen bible-friendly brain hacks, get real about what’s going on inside your head, and choose happy every single day.
+What I do believe in is the power of community, a safe place for you to be you, embracing your inner weirdo, letting her out to play, so you can apply carefully chosen bible-friendly brain hacks and get real about what’s going on inside your head.

 And that’s why I created the Faith & Business Playground.